To an effective local Langlands Corrspondence

+for all $h\in G^A$, any generator $a$ of $A$, and a constant $\eps$. \item The constant $\eps$ has the value $\pm1$. \endroster \endproclaim In this context, the representation $\rho^A$ is $\eurm g_G^A(\rho)$.
 The constant $\eps$ depends on both $\rho$ and the image of $A$ in $\roman{Aut}\,G$: different cyclic operator groups on $G$ may have the same fixed points and give the same character correspondence, but for different constants $\eps$.
 An instance of this occurs in 5.4 below. \subhead 5.2 \endsubhead We return to our standard situation and notation.